-For Federal agencies Work/Rest Guidelines and Days Off policy are outlined in the Interagency Incident Business Management Handbook, and Interagency Standards for Fire and Fire Aviation Operations.
+For Federal agencies Work/Rest Guidelines and Days Off policy are outlined in the NWCG Standards for NWCG And Interagency Standards for Fire and Fire Aviation Operations.
 Resource extensions will be requested utilizing the Resource Extension Request form located in the appendix.
 For CAL FIRE Work/Rest Guidelines, reference the CAL FIRE Handbook 7700, policy 7757.